 The risk of developing an eye condition becomes much more common as people enter their forties.
 If you are aged 40 or over, it is important that you include regular eye tests as part of your health care.

-People who smoke, have diabetes, have a family history of eye disease or are of Aboriginal and Torres Strait Islander descent also are at increased risk of eye disease.
+People who smoke, have diabetes or a family history of eye disease are also at increased risk of eye disease.
 If you are more at risk it is important to have regular eye tests to ensure eye problems are detected early to prevent avoidable vision loss.

 Eye tests can be arranged through an optometrist, by referral to an ophthalmologist, or by speaking to your GP.